Peasant Chic

 I often use fabric that was purchased for a different purpose, like blankets made of wool for a patchwork seamless vest.

-There are no zippers, but some of my designs do use customized buttons, to make the garment completely unique.
+There are usually no zippers, but some of my designs do use customized buttons, to make the garment completely unique.

 The latest version of the seamless vest has 'mud buttons' made of clay with a leaf design impressed into it, but I've also used wood slice buttons or ones made from antlers, either slices or toggles.